When Worse is Better: Navigating the compression-generation tradeoff in visual tokenization: Experiments Methodology

 \subsection{Metrics}

-The two categories for evaluation are reconstruction performance (to evaluate the stage 1 model) and generation performance (to evaluate the stage 2 + stage 1 pipeline). \textbf{Reconstruction metrics.} We use Fréchet Inception Distance (FID)~\cite{heusel2017gans} between validation and a reconstructed validation set as our primary metric.
+\textbf{Reconstruction metrics.} We use Fréchet Inception Distance (FID)~\citep{heusel2017gans} on a validation set as our primary metric.
 We refer to this metric as rFID (reconstruction FID).
-We also report the signal-to-noise ratio (PSNR) and the multi-scale structured similarity metric (MS-SSIM)~\cite{wang2003multiscale}. \textbf{Generation metrics.} We use FID between the generations and the whole validation set for our primary metric.
+We also report the signal-to-noise ratio (PSNR) and multi-scale structured similarity metric (MS-SSIM)~\citep{wang2003multiscale}. \textbf{Generation metrics.} We use FID between the generations and the whole validation set for our primary metric.
 For clarity, we refer to this as generation FID (gFID).
-To conform with existing literature, we use the OpenAI guided diffusion~\cite{dhariwal2021diffusion} repository to evaluate our models.
-We report Inception Score, precision, and recall, which are proxies for generation fidelity and diversity.
+To conform with existing literature, we use the OpenAI guided diffusion~\citep{dhariwal2021diffusion} repository to evaluate our models.
+We also report Inception Score, precision, and recall, which are proxies for generation fidelity and diversity.